jorisparet/partycls/paper/paper.md

 To the best of our knowledge, there is currently no publicly available code that provides and integrates all the necessary tools needed for this kind of analysis.
 Through a variety of structural descriptors, dimensionality reduction methods, clustering algorithms and filtering options, partycls makes it possible to discover the key structural features of a system and to assess the robustness of the results.
 The code has already been used in the context of a recent publication [@paret_assessing_2020] and can be easily extended.
-In particular, future versions will implement clustering in space *and* time, to learn about the dynamics of the system as well.
+In particular, future versions will implement clustering in space *and* time, to learn about the dynamics of the system as well, which could give more insight into the heterogeneous dynamics of amorphous materials [@berthier_dynamical_2011].

 # Design